-- If giving as a rinse, have your child swish it in the mouth as long as your child can.
-Have your child swallow or spit out as told by the doctor.
+- If using as a rinse, swish it in mouth as long as you can.
+Swallow or spit out as you are told.

 - If putting on with a cotton swab, put on affected part as your doctor or the label tells you.

-- Do not let your child eat anything for at least 60 minutes (1 hour) after using this drug.
+- Do not eat anything for at least 60 minutes (1 hour) after you use this drug.